-James Peirson Group General Counsel Joined the Group
+James Peirson Group General Counsel

-November 2014
+Joined the Group November 2014

-Skills and experience: James joined National Australia Bank

-Limited (NAB) in May 2005 and was appointed as General Counsel for the Group in November 2014.
+James joined National Australia Bank Limited (NAB) in May 2005 and was appointed as General Counsel for the Group in November 2014.
 His previous roles include leading NAB's London Branch legal team and roles supporting NAB and Clydesdale Bank Treasury activities as part of NAB's Capital and Funding legal team in Melbourne and London.
 Prior to joining NAB, James worked in private legal practice at Hogan Lovells in London.

-Mark Thundercliffe Group Chief Risk Officer Joined the Group September 2016
+Mark Thundercliffe Group Chief Risk Officer

+Joined the Group September 2016

 Mark was appointed in September 2016 and has over 29 years of financial services experience.
-He joined the Group from HSBC where he was Chief Risk Officer responsible for management and oversight of risk for HSBC's Retail Banking and Wealth Management business in 18 countries across the UK, Europe, the Middle East and Africa.
+He joined the Group from HSBC where he was Chief Risk Officer responsible for management and oversight of risk for HSBC's Retail Banking and Wealth Management business in 18 countries across the UK, Europe, the Middle Fast and Africa